ISBN 0-89370-941-7 (paper)

 ~ Small Press Review

 GARY KERN has translated eight books from Russian, including Before Sunrise by Mikhail Zoshchenko (Ardis, 1974), The Education of a True Believer by Lev Kopelev (Harper & Row, 1980) and This I Cannot Forget: The Memoirs of Nikolai Bukharin's Widow by Anna Larina (Norton, 1993).
 He is the author of the critically acclaimed study, The Kravchenko Case (Enigma Books, 2007), and A Death in Washington: Walter G. Krivitksy and the Stalin Terror (Enigma Books, 2003).
 He also wrote the play, The Mad Kokoschka, and a memoir entitled Letters From Dwight, both published by Xenos Books.
-His novel, The Last Snow Leopard (Ghost Dance, 1996), will soon be available from Xenos.
+His novel, The Last Snow Leopard (Ghost Dance, 1996), is now available as an e-book.